matanox/file-filterer/README.md

-# a command-line tool for filtering potentially huge files, by lists of terms_a
+## a command-line tool for filtering potentially huge files by lists of terms

 ### Usage:
 1. Create a file named `config.json` mimicking the example configuration file 'example-config.json'.